obr-09/pilody/README.md

 After starting the application, a Swagger-UI is served at the url `localhost:5000/docs`.
 You might have a CORS issue, then you won't have the choice but to change the swagger.json URL from the swagger UI to match the direct URL of your application.
 From this URL, you can use various endpoints to pilot the media center.

+## Using the GUI
+The player GUI is served at the url `localhost:5000/gui`.
+You can submit here simple commands, but there is no way to submit music url here for now.